What is Finance?

 Students interested in applying for the program need a strong quantitative-based background (e.g. economics, math, and statistics).
 The BS Finance program is limited enrollment, accepting 175 students on a rolling basis beginning each fall semester.

-Upon acceptance into the program, students will complete a series of courses, starting with the finance junior core which covers financial management, investments, and the relationship of financial institutions with business and the economy.
+Upon acceptance into the program, students will complete a series of courses, starting with the prerequisites for the finance junior core and recruiting for an internship the following summer.
+The junior core classes cover financial management, investments, and the relationship of financial institutions with business and the economy.
 During their senior year, students have the opportunity to take electives that focus on a specific track within the program.
 Throughout their time in the program, students have multiple opportunities to serve in leadership positions, present their work to colleagues and industry experts, participate in national competitions, network with Fortune 500 companies, and receive mentoring from industry professionals.

 Careers in Finance

-Marriott School finance graduates land careers with considerable flexibility regarding both compensation potential and work-life balance.
+Marriott School finance graduates qualify to work in locations throughout the world, in positions that offer rich experience and considerable flexibility both compensation potential and work-life balance.
 Alumni work in a variety of positions including, but not limited to: asset manager, commercial banker, corporate financial planning and analysis analyst, corporate treasury analyst, consultant, credit analyst, equity analyst, investment banker, private wealth advisor, and securities or commodity trader.

 Recent graduates have accepted positions in a variety of industries, such as financial services, technology, real estate, consulting, consumer products, and manufacturing.
 Top recruiters on campus include Goldman Sachs, JP Morgan, Vanguard, Walmart, Adobe, Union Pacific, Credit Suisse, and Morgan Stanley.